Rusty Theron: Indian Premier League (IPL)

-Theoren was acquired by the Deccan Chargers in 2011 IPL Auction.
+Theron was acquired by the Deccan Chargers in 2011 IPL Auction.
 He remained for the Deccan Chargers until 2012.
 When the team was transitioned to Sunrisers Hyderabad in IPL, Theron along with other players was released from the franchise.
 He was in 2013's IPL Auction but was not bought by any franchises.
 In 2015, Theron was picked up by Rajasthan Royals to Play for IPL 8.

 Move to America (2019)

 In June 2019, Theron was named in a 30-man training squad for the United States cricket team, ahead of the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament in Bermuda.
 The following month, he was one of twelve players to sign a three-month central contract with USA Cricket.
 In September 2019, he was named in United States's One Day International (ODI) squad for the 2019 United States Tri-Nation Series.
 On 13 September 2019, he made his ODI debut for the United States against Papua New Guinea, after previously playing 4 ODIs for South Africa, becoming the 13th cricketer to represent two international teams in ODIs.

 In November 2019, he was named in the United States' squad for the 2019–20 Regional Super50 tournament.
 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.

 In October 2021, he was named in the American squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.
 He made his T20I debut on 7 November 2021, for the United States against Belize, becoming the thirteenth cricketer to represent two international teams in T20Is.

+In March 2023, he was roped into the Texas Super Kings' squad in the inaugural Major League Cricket Draft.